coq/coq/doc/sphinx/proof-engine/ltac2.rst

   Coq-side terms
 - a language featuring notation facilities to help write palatable scripts

-We describe more in details each point in the remainder of this document.
+We describe these in more detail in the remainder of this document.

 ML component
 ------------